The peer review process is initiated only if the manuscript:

 Structure of Submissions

-Papers are expected to possess all the necessary features of the scholarly papers: clearly stated goals of the paper, conclusions, and references to the literature cited and/or discussed.
+Manuscripts are expected to possess all the necessary features of the scholarly papers: clearly stated aims of the paper, thesis, conclusions, and references to the literature cited and/or discussed.
 It is strongly recommended for contributors not to exceed the size of 40.000 characters, with spaces (including all parts of the submission).